-When an application is registered applicants can begin applying for advertised properties immediately however, there are exceptions to this and this section will detail those circumstances where an application will be suspended from receiving offers of housing.
+When an applicant registers they can apply for advertised properties immediately however, there are exceptions to this, and this section will detail those circumstances where a registration will be suspended from receiving offers of housing.
+The following reasons for suspension are in accordance with Section 20b of the Housing (Scotland) Act 2014.